-Aegon Schadeverzekering has achieved a substantial return improvement and has improved its starting position considerably.
-The focus for the coming years is on achieving growth / scale (decrease costs per policy and more data) and the use of smart technology (by using advanced analytics).
-Both are conditions for a sustainable and competitive business model.
-Furthermore we retain strong focus on being "in control".
+Overall, the risk profile of the Non-Life P&C book has shown a stable positive development in 2020 which has further solidified steps made from structurally loss-making to an in-control insurer with a healthy loss ratio over the recent years.
+Profit margins of the non-life retail insurance market are still under pressure as a result of high competition.
+Aegon Schadeverzekering has achieved a substantial return improvement and has improved its portfolio strength considerably.
+The focus for the coming years is on achieving growth / scale (decrease costs per policy and collect & use more data) and the increasing the use of smart technology (by using advanced analytics) in both products offered as well as internal processes.
+Both are conditional for a sustainable and competitive business model.
+Furthermore, we retain strong focus on being "in control".